jaunt/EJS-Site-Builder-Docs/airfry/data/md/templates/preGenerate.md

 ---
-title: Pre Generate
+title: Pre Generate Hook
 order: 9
 ---

-# Preparing Data For All Pages
+# Pre Generate Hook

 Step one in Airfry's [workflow](/guide/intro/) is to give you the opportunity to create global data for all your templates.